 The state is divided into three counties: New Castle, Kent, and Sussex.
-65% of FY16 Crashes occurred in New Castle County, 22% in Sussex County, and 13% in Kent County.
+68% of FY17 Crashes occurred in New Castle County, 19% in Sussex County, and 13% in Kent County.
 The state's CFI rates and fatality crash rates by county are proportionate to the percentage of crashes in each county.
-The state's interstate roadways are located in New Castle County as well as the majority full access control portion of SR1.
+The state's interstate roadways are located in New Castle County as well as the majority full access control

-Enter the data source and capture date: State SafetyNet data and MCMIS records, Data captured 07/13/17
+Enter the data source and capture date:

+State SafetyNet data and MCMIS records, Data captured 06/18/18

-Projected Goal for FY 2018 Enter Crash Reduction Goal:
+Projected Goal for FY 2019

+Enter Crash Reduction Goal:

-The state has set a one year goal to reduce the total combined fatality and injury crash rate per 100 million VMT to below the FY17 calculated three prior Yr. average of 2.57.
+The state has set a one year goal to reduce the total combined fatality and injury crash rate per 100 million VMT to below the FY18 calculated three prior Yr. average of 2.68.